-Insurance Commerce in the Cyber Age My 2nd Insurance Book Project [Updated April 13, 2023]
+Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 Background

-As some of you know and now those of you who read this post will know, I’m going to write a 2nd book.
-I have tentatively titled this book “Insurance Commerce in the Cyber Age”.
-I’m striving to provide value to the insurance industry with the focus being conducting P&C insurance commerce with commercial and personal lines clients.
+As some of you know and now those of you who read this post will know, I’m writing a 2nd book.
+I have a tentative title which I really like but won’t share until I begin drafting in 2Q24.
+I’m striving to provide value to the insurance industry with the focus being on cyber risk issues that P&C insurance companies do and will face whether conducting commerce with commercial or personal lines clients.

 Wells Media will again edit and publish my book.
 I continue to appreciate Patrick Wraight’s and his colleagues help at Wells Media Group to edit and otherwise move my book from ideation to be published for the insurance industry.